keboola/developers-docs/extend/component/index.md

 * TOC
 {:toc}

-Components allow you to [extend](/extend/) Keboola Connection (KBC) in an arbitrary way.
+Components allow you to [extend](/extend/) Keboola Connection (KBC).
 The data interface to components is very similar to [Transformations](https://help.keboola.com/manipulation/transformations/) --- data is exchanged as
 CSV files in [designated directories](/extend/common-interface/).

 ### Intro to Component Creation
-As a developer, you have to implement the application logic in an arbitrary language and store it in a git repository.
+As a developer, you implement the application logic in a language of your choice and store it in a git repository.
 The component must adhere to our [common interface](/extend/common-interface/).
-There is a [component generator](https://github.com/keboola/component-generator) ready for you.
-It allows you to quickly bootstrap the component.

-We also provide libraries to help you with implementation in [R](https://github.com/keboola/r-docker-application), [Python](https://github.com/keboola/python-docker-application), and [PHP](https://github.com/keboola/php-docker-application).
+To start quickly, use our [component generator](https://github.com/keboola/component-generator) that can generate a skeleton of the component for you.
+We also provide libraries to help you with implementation in
+[R](https://github.com/keboola/r-docker-application),
+[Python](https://github.com/keboola/python-docker-application), and
+[PHP](https://github.com/keboola/php-docker-application).
 Check our example component in [PHP](https://github.com/keboola/docker-demo-app).

-The main part of the [common interface](/extend/common-interface/) is that all components process input tables stored in [CSV files](/extend/common-interface/folders/) and generate result tables in CSV files.
-Extractors work the same way.
-However, instead of reading their input from KBC tables, they get it from an external source (usually an API).
-Similarly, writers do not generate any KBC tables.
+The main part of the [common interface](/extend/common-interface/) is the specification how [CSV files and designated folders](/extend/common-interface/folders/) are used to exchange data between KBC and components:

+- Applications process input tables stored in CSV files and generate result tables in CSV files.
+- Extractors write results in the same way as applications, but instead of reading their input from KBC tables, they get it from an external source (usually an API).
+- Writers, on the other hand, access their input tables in the same way as applications, but push their results into external systems and do not generate any KBC tables.

 Apart from this basic usage, the common interface offers many more features, such as: